nasirul786/smartBot/README.md

 Admins create topics using the WebApp by sending the `/newtopic` command.
 (Security measures are in place to prevent unauthorized use—**BB Admin is automatically an admin on this bot**.)

-Once a topic is created, the bot sends a WebApp button, allowing admins to define the topic name, description, and fields.
+The bot sends a WebApp button, allowing admins to create topic and define the topic name, description, and fields.

 After the topic is set up, users can share their opinions or reviews.
-They will see a **"Give Opinion"** button in the bot, which opens the WebApp containing the form created by the admin.
+They will see a **"Give Opinion"** button (to their own language) in the bot, which opens the WebApp containing the form created by the admin.
 Upon submission, the user's opinion is sent to the **LOG channel**, where admins can review it by clicking the **"See Answers"** button in the post.

 (WebApp integration was necessary for reviewing responses, as long texts cannot be sent via a Telegram bot.)